DUI Defense Lawyer Summit County, CO

 In all states driving with a blood alcohol concentration of 0.08 or more will be enough to charge you with a DUI.
 In certain cases, the driver can be charged with a DUI for a lower BAC amount.
 The first DUI offense is typically punishable by a fine, a maximum jail time of one year, and a license suspension.
-A second DUI offense may have the same penalties as the first offense, but with greater amounts, as well as, mandatory counselling or treatment.
-A third offense can vary by state, but may carry a sentence of incarceration in prison, a fine up to $10,000, up to 12 points on a license, a driver’s license revocation, community service, alcohol or drug treatment, a mandatory interlock ignition device at the drivers expense, probation, high risk insurance, and more.
+A second DUI offense may have the same penalties as the first offense, but with greater amounts, as well as, mandatory counseling or treatment.
+A third offense can vary by state but may carry a sentence of incarceration in prison, a fine up to $10,000, up to 12 points on a license, a driver’s license revocation, community service, alcohol or drug treatment, a mandatory interlock ignition device at the drivers expense, probation, high-risk insurance, and more.
 As you might see, the penalties for a third DUI offense are not to be taken lightly.
 It is important to find a DUI defense lawyer in Summit County, Colorado for repeat DUI offenses who may be able to help you to reduce the maximum penalties.

 Defending a Multiple Offense DUI Case

-When you hire a DUI defense lawyer Summit County, CO has to offer, such as Zweig Law, PC, he or she may put aside the fact that there have been prior DUIs, and rather focus on the laws, the setup of what the officer saw, and how everything was processed.
+When you hire a DUI defense lawyer Summit County, Colorado has to offer, such as Zweig Law, PC, he or she may put aside the fact that there have been prior DUIs, and rather focus on the laws, the setup of what the officer saw, and how everything was processed.
 If a lawyer can show any reasonable doubt or some sort of violation in regards to your rights or the procedure, they may be able to win your case.

 Call a Summit County, CO DUI Defense Lawyer Now

 If you have been arrested and charged with a third DUI, you are advised to turn to an experienced DUI defense lawyer for help.
-The right lawyer can begin to craft a strong defense that supports you and gather important evidence that helps your case.
+The right lawyer can begin to craft a strong defense that supports you and gathers important evidence that helps your case.
 Let us investigate your situation and help to determine a defense that supports your rights and freedoms.
 Depending on the circumstances of your case, we may challenge:

 - Whether the initial stop was legal